THE STORY OF FOVEAUX HARMONY CHORUS

-Foveaux Harmony Chorus competed in the Sweet Adelines Region 35, Regional contest; held in Dunedin in May 2019.
-We were thrilled to place second in Division A, and fourth overall, earning us a medal!
-We also had some great feedback from the judges, complimenting us on our strengths and giving us some pointers on what to work on to raise our standard even further.
+Foveaux Harmony Chorus competed in the 2021 Sweet Adelines Region 35, Harmony Aoteroa Convention; held in Christchurch.
+We performed a Performance Package in the Open Division and received some great feedback from the judges, complimenting us on our strengths and giving us some pointers on what to work on to raise our standard even further.

 The chorus is available for bookings and are happy to perform for any occasion.
 We may appear as a full size chorus of approximately 30 singers or as small groups.

 You can contact the members of the management team listed here or head over to our bookings page to get in touch.